incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 authors = "Arohi Parikh"
 categories = ["Careers", "Software Craftsmanship"] date = 2022-06-22T00:00:00Z
-description = "Our Interview Process" draft = false image = "/images/2021/09/laptop-plant.jpg"
+description = "Our Interview Process For Software Craftspeople" draft = false image = "/images/2021/09/laptop-plant.jpg" slug = "software-crsftspeople-interview-process" tags = ["Careers", "Software Craftsmanship"] title = "How We Hire Software Craftspeople"
-slug = "interview-process"
-tags = ["Careers", "Software Craftsmanship", "TDD"] title = "How we hire Software Craftspeople"
 +++

 Incubyte is a combined effort of its team.
 Working here entails bringing your knowledge, curiosity, and authenticity to the table.
 Our recruiting process plays a vital role here, and it is carefully designed to identify the right people whose technical prowess, culture, and mindset, all align with that of the Company.